bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="js99">99.
 Find the Intersection of Two Arrays</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-To find the intersection of two arrays in JavaScript, you can create a function that iterates through both arrays and identifies the common elements.
+<p>To find the intersection of two arrays in JavaScript, you can create a function
+that iterates through both arrays and identifies the common elements.</p>
 <pre>
 function findlntersection(arrl, arr2) {

   // Check if the inputs are valid arrays if (’Array.isArray(arrl) || !Array.isArray(arr2)) {
     return "Invalid inputs.
 Please provide valid arrays.";
   }

   // Use a Set to store unique elements of the first array const set = new Set(arrl);

   // Filter the second array to include only elements present in the set const intersection = arr2.filter(element => set.has(element));
   return intersection;
 }

 // Example usage:
-const arrayl = &lbrack;1, 2, 3,4, 5&rbrack;;
+const arrayl = &lbrack;1, 2, 3, 4, 5&rbrack;;
 const array2 = &lbrack;3, 4, 5, 6, 7&rbrack;;
 const result = findlntersection(arrayl, array2);
-console.logf'Intersection of Arrays:", result);
+console.log("Intersection of Arrays:", result);
 </pre>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="js100">100.
 Convert Feet to Meters</h2>